emlama/sitemapper/README.md

 ## Crawling

 - Add in admin controls for starting/stopping crawls
-- Add in ability to freeze/defrost a crawl
 - Add in controls for changing the limits on the fly

-## Misc

-- Add in users and authentication
-- Add in homepage
-- Create a ENV variables/switches for localhost/dev/production instances

 ## Dashboard